MEET THE BOARD OF DIRECTORS

 Brooklyn brings the: medical background mindset, engaging and relatable video content, and the ability to create master flow charts

-• Peyton Fisher, Board Member
+Peyton Fisher, Past Board Member

 Peyton is a former medical social worker turned full-time toddler wrangler and sometimes writer (but only when naptime works in her favor).
 She currently resides in San Diego with her active duty military husband and their two young children.
 Peyton has lived with Type 1 Diabetes since the age of 13 and was diagnosed with extensive DCIS and stage 1 HER2+ breast cancer at age 29 while weaning her then 10-month-old.
 After having to fight for further follow-up upon finding a large mass in her left breast, Peyton has become fiercely passionate about breast health education and awareness, leading her to join the Young Breast Cancer Project’s cause.
 When she’s not advocating for the chronic illness community, you’ll most often be able to find Peyton at the beach, in the pool, or out in her garden caked in mud and with a kid on her hip.